mlswg/mls-extensions/draft-ietf-mls-extensions.md

 security vulnerabilities introduced by one extension do not spread to other extensions or the base MLS.

+### Storing State in Extensions

+Every type of MLS extension can have data associated with it and, depending on the type of extension (KeyPackage Extension, GroupContext Extension, etc.) that data is included in the corresponding MLS struct.
+This allows the authors of an extension to make use of any authentication or confidentiality properties that the struct is subject to as part of the protocol flow.

+- GroupContext Extensions: Any data in a group context extension is agreed-upon by all members of the group in the same way as the rest of the group state.
+As part of the GroupContext, it is also sent encrypted to new joiners via Welcome messages and (depending on the architecture of the application) may be available to external joiners.
+Note that in some scenarios, the GroupContext may also be visible to components  that implement the delivery service.
+While MLS extensions can define arbitrary GroupContext extensions, it is recommended to make use of `ExtensionState` extensions to store state in the group's GroupContext.
+- GroupInfo Extensions: GroupInfo extensions are included in the GroupInfo struct and thus sent encrypted and authenticated by the signer of the GroupInfo to new joiners as part of Welcome messages.
+It can thus be used as a confidential and authenticated channel from the inviting group member to new joiners.
+Just like GroupContext extensions, they may also be visible to external joiners or even parts of the delivery service.
+Unlike GroupContext extensions, the GroupInfo struct is not part of the group state that all group members agree on.
+- KeyPackage Extensions: KeyPackages (and the extensions they include) are pre-published by individual clients for asynchronous group joining.
+They are included in Add proposals and become part of the group state once the Add proposal is committed.
+They are, however, removed from the group state when the owner of the KeyPackage does the first commit with a path.
+As such, KeyPackage extensions can be used to communicate data to anyone who wants to invite the owner to a group, as well as the other members of the group the owner is added to.
+Note that KeyPackage extensions are visible to the server that provides the KeyPackages for download, as well as any part of the delivery service that can see the public group state.
+- LeafNode Extensions: LeafNodes are a part of every KeyPackage and thus follow the same lifecycle.
+However, they are also part of any commit that includes an UpdatePath and clients generally have a leaf node in each group they are a member of.
+Leaf node extensions can thus be used to include member-specific data in a group state that can be updated by the owner at any time.

 ### Common Data Structures

 Most components of the Safe Extension API use the value ExtensionType which is a